vakila/automerge.github.io/docs/cookbook/real-time.md

   syncStates[peerId] = { ...syncStates[peerId], [docId]: nextSyncState }

   updatePeers(docId)
-}
 ```

 **Applying and distributing local changes**

 When you create a local change to a document, simply call `generateSyncMessage()` for each peer to produce a message to send them.
 In general, you can use the same `updatePeers()` implementation for both receiving messages and creating local changes.
-You may want to rate limit or debounce these communications to reduce network traffic, but this isn't required. *Remember, after applying a local change to the document you will need to forward the resulting patch to your frontend!*
+You may want to rate limit or debounce these communications to reduce network traffic, but this isn't required.

 Here's a sample implementation: